ARTICLE I. NAME OF ORGANIZATION

 The Board may create committees as needed, such as fundraising, special projects, data collection, etc. The Board shall appoint all Committee Chairs who may be drawn from the Board or the general membership.

-Chairs and members of all committees shall be under the obligation and supervision of the Board.
+Chairs and members of all committees shall always be under the obligation and supervision of the Board.

 Section 2.
 Committee Dissolution